 A leaky door can increase energy bills by letting conditioned air outside and vice versa.

 Sealing air leaks in your doors can reduce energy costs and make your living space more comfortable.
-For optimum performance, insulate the door itself as well as the door frame.
+For optimum performance, insulate the door itself and the door frame.

-- Caulking: Check for gaps and cracks around the door and remove the previous caulk with a utility knife—re-caulk all affected areas.
+- Caulking: Check for gaps and cracks around the door, remove the previous caulk with a utility knife, and re-caulk all affected areas.

 - Weatherstripping: Cut the strip down to size and attach it to each side of the door so it sits even with the closed door.